DUNE-DAQ/docs/docs/packages/flxlibs/Enabling-links-and-setting-the-superchunk-factor.md

 for i in $(seq 0 9); do flx-config -d 1 set SUPER_CHUNK_FACTOR_LINK_0${i}=0x0c; done;

 ```
+If two cards are installed in the host, repeat those operations also using the commandline options -d2 and -d3!

-and then rerun `flx-config list | grep SUPER` to check all the values changed.
+and then rerun `flx-config -d (0...3) list | grep SUPER` to check all the values changed.
 The superchunk factor is changed to `0x0c` as the readout software is prepared to receive chunks with an aggregation factor of 12:
 ```
 0x2de0 [RW 07:00]                 SUPER_CHUNK_FACTOR_LINK_00                0x0c  number of chunks glued together
 0x2df0 [RW 07:00]                 SUPER_CHUNK_FACTOR_LINK_01                0x0c  number of chunks glued together